JoelLucaAdams/aberlink/config/README.md

 ## Django setup

-1. `sudo cp config/config.json /etc/config.json` - copy the template file for the django config and fill out the details below (email joa38@aber.ac.uk for `SECRET_KEY`):
+1. `sudo cp config/config.json /etc/config.json` - copy the template file for the django config and fill out the details below (`SECRET_KEY` is used to secure Django, should be a random string and shouldn't be changed once the application has been initialised):

 ```json
 {